-The board is also seeking new members and would like to welcome people with website management experience and someone to help with publicity and marketing to publicize events and the availability of the space for events and productions.
+The board is also seeking new members and would like to welcome people with publicity and marketing experience to publicize events and the availability of the space for events and productions.

 Memberships and contributions help the board to preserve the forest as open space and promote the arts.
 The board has also engaged in efforts to restore fish-spawning habitats in the creeks that run through the property.